Timamousavi/finsentrix/docs/API.md

 ## Authentication

-All endpoints require JWT authentication.
+All endpoints except `/token` require JWT authentication.
 Include the token in the Authorization header:

 ```
-Authorization: Bearer <your_token>
+Authorization: Bearer <token>
 ```

 To obtain a token, use the `/token` endpoint: